Possible role of magnetic reconnection in the electromagnetic counterpart of binary black hole merger: Discussion

-In this treatment the value of the $Q/\sqrt{G}M$ is not relevant as long as the merging magnetospheres can be sustained during the coalescence process.
-Also, we did not discuss here the process leading to the formation of the collapsing rotating stars.
+We do not discuss here the process leading to the formation of each collapsing rotating star.
 Before the detection of GW150914, binary BHs were not deemed to exist in reality: models of gravitational collapse of massive stars in an already formed binary system and model of coalescence of two BHs moving one with respect to the other with a sufficiently small impact parameter have both unresolved issues.
-We have used here magnetosphere of a Kerr-Newman BH for an object close to the final stage of its gravitational collapse.
+We have used here magnetosphere of a KN-BH, expected to represent theoretically the physical asymptotic state of such process of gravitational collapse.

-It is expected that in the local Lorentz frame where the reconnecting magnetic field lines come close to each other, the current sheet layer is dragged along the orbital motion of the compact objects and stretched by differential rotation, developing strong shear instabilities (see \citet{c10} for the shear instability for an isolated neutron star).
+It is expected that in the ZAMO frame where the reconnecting magnetic field lines come close to each other, the current sheet layer is dragged along the orbital motion of the compact objects and stretched by differential rotation, developing strong shear instabilities (see \cite{Corvino.etal:10} for the shear instability for an isolated neutron star).
 Those instabilities will presumably grow faster and faster as the system merge.

-A noteworthy caveat on the scenario here proposed is that the current modelling of turbulent magnetic reconnection is still under development.
-Moreover, {\it in situ} solar wind measurements \citep{g05} did not confirm that field dissipation efficiently transfers magnetic energy to a non-thermal particle population in non-relativistic flows.
-However, several recent numerical experiments seemingly support that reconnection produces energetic particles power-laws in various astrophysical contexts \citep{k15}.

-This scenario will be further investigated within either the framework of tearing mode instabilities, or Petschek model of two slow mode shocks \citep{l05}, both cases in the incompressible regime as usually assumed in the literature.
-We hope that the scenario here proposed for the claimed association of the directly detected GW signal with a hard $X$-ray transient signal, and the expected future joint detections, will stimulate fresh thoughts and prompt detailed resistive general relativity numerical investigations.
+This scenario will be further investigated within either the framework of tearing mode instabilities, or Petschek model of two slow mode shocks \cite{Lyubarsky:05}, both cases in the incompressible regime as usually assumed in the literature.